ansxnlee/webProxy/README.md

 ### `localhost:8888/www.cs.toronto.edu/~ylzhang/`

 Fun tip: Open chrome's dev tools (F12) and go on the 'Network' tab to see the server work its magic.

+Now the second time you visit the same page, the proxy will try to grab cached non-expired files instead of directly trying to connect to the actual page.

 # Misc Notes
 code for forwarding HTTP requests and responses based on: